 2) Fill out the online application and pay the application fee ($150 Domestic Students/$250 International Students)

-3) Once your application and payment are submitted, we will review it and contact you for an interview via Skype or in person.
+3) Once your application and payment are submitted, we will review it and contact you for an interview via Zoom or in person.

 4) Once the interview is passed, you will receive a link to sign a contract for your program.
 You will then sign it and send it back to us.

-5) International students are required to pay a portion of their program tuition upfront in order to receive a Letter of Acceptance, which will be used to obtain a Canadian Study Permit.
-If you are a Domestic Student, you are not required to follow this step.
+5) International students are required to pay a portion (30% for pilot program,50% for academic program) of their program tuition upfront in order to receive a Letter of Acceptance, which will be used to obtain a Canadian Study Permit.